Battle of Britain Day: Evening and night actions

 The German target was the Spitfire factory at Woolston.
 They arrived near it at 17:55.
 The Southampton guns engaged them for the entire time over the target.
-When the Germans retired, RAF fighters appeared.
+RAF fighters arrived as the Germans retired.
 Fortunately for the British, the Germans missed the factory.
 They did manage to rupture a number of gas and water mains while damaging nearby residential areas.
-There was slight damage done to the shipbuilding yard in Southampton Harbour.
+Slight damage was done to the shipbuilding yard in Southampton Harbour.
 According to German records, 10–11 t of bombs were dropped.
 Had they succeeded in hitting the Spitfire factory, they could have seriously reduced British fighter production.
 As it was, nine civilians were killed, 10 seriously injured, and 23 slightly injured in the attack.

 The make up of the formation is unclear.
 An eye-witness, air enthusiast Alexander McKee, 22, was drinking tea at a café in Stoneham when the attack began: